nicfv/Me/www/posts/2026-03-13-marin-defense.md

     - Designed to shoot down aircraft over 80 miles away
     - Commissioned during the height of the Cold War

 Many of these are well preserved and could be restored for present-day use.
-There are no warheads remaining in Marin.
+There are currently no warheads remaining in Marin.

 ## Weaknesses

 About one-third of Marin's land area is dedicated towards farmland and agriculture, which is close to 150,000 acres.
-Going off the assumtion that one acre of farmland is enough to feed one person, the current amount of farmland can only feed a bit over 50% of the population consistently.
+Going off the assumtion that one acre of farmland is enough to feed one person, the current amount of farmland can only feed a bit over 50% of the population sustainably.
 Although, the amount of acres of protected farmland are increasing due to the Marin Agricultural Land Trust.

 Another issue is due to Marin's demographics.
 Only 19% of the population is between the ages of 20-40, and only 49% of the population is male.
 That means, at best, Marin only has 24,000 troops, compared to San Francisco's 150,000 troops, for example.

 The last issue is a downfall in Marin's internal geography.
-Highway 101 is the main "artery" for mobilizing people throughout the county, and there are 2 severe choke points.
+Highway 101 is the main "artery" for mobilizing people and vehicles throughout the county, and there are 2 severe choke points.
 One of them is between Marinwood and Novato, and the other one between Marin City and Tamalpias-Homestead Valley.
 If Highway 101 were to become unusable, that would turn 2 miles between Novato and Marinwood into almost 33 miles, and make mobilizing between Marin City and Tamalpias-Homestead Valley completely impossible on land.

 ## Conclusion